-The back frame consists of five printed parts held together with 6x3/4" wood screws.
+The back frame consists of five pieces held together using 6x3/4" wood screws.
 The screws are common wood screws from the local hardware store with around 18 threads per inch.
 They should screw into built-in threads relatively easily.
 Follow the diagram below.

 The clock will be supported by a printed hanging hook near the top of the frame.
-The three screws holding frame\back\top support most of the weight.
+The three screws holding frame_back_top support most of the weight.
 The other screws are simply holding parts in position without much force.